WomenAndTech/style_guide/README.md

 - Avoid unnecessary divs
 - Build reusable components

-## Contributing

-[in progress]

 The latest updates can be viewed here: <a href="http://womenandtech.github.io/style_guide/" target="_blank">http://womenandtech.github.io/style_guide/</a>

+## File structure
-The **src** folder contains the un-minified sass and js files.
-Using your compiler or task runner of choice, make sure to follow these guidelines:
+The **src** folder contains the un-minified sass and js files used for development.
+Using your compiler, app or task runner of choice, make sure to follow these guidelines:

-* src/sass/styles.scss imports all of the partial sass files and should be minified and saved to the **css** folder
+* src/sass/styles.scss imports all of the partial sass files and should be minified and saved to the **assets/css** folder
+* src/sass/style-guide.scss is only used in this style guide and is not required to be included in the global css file or womenandtech.com site files
-* make sure to include autoprefixr when compiling the sass files
+* make sure to include [autoprefixr](https://github.com/postcss/autoprefixer) or something similar when compiling the sass files
-* src/js/ contains the dev js files and should be minified and saved to the root **js** folder
+* src/js/ contains the js files for devlopment and should be minified and saved to the **assets/js** folder

 This project uses [editorconfig](http://editorconfig.org/) to maintain consistent coding style.
 Make sure your text editor has the editorconfig [plugin](http://editorconfig.org/#download) installed.